System leadership

 One of our roles is to work with agencies across the social services system to align resources for greater impact and make better investment decisions to support individuals, families, whānau and communities to achieve better outcomes.

-This work will give us a view of commissioning patterns across the social sector, providing visibility of who's funded, what services are being delivered, where, for how much, and what outcomes are being measured.
+The work will give us a view of commissioning patterns across the social sector, providing visibility of who's funded, what services are being delivered, where, for how much, and what outcomes are being measured.
+We know that overlaps exist and that there are gaps in how we invest to improve outcomes.
 With a better picture of social sector commissioning, we can move to reduce the compliance burden on organisations who provide social services and identify collaboration opportunities that would otherwise be invisible when agencies are working in isolation.

-New Zealanders will benefit from smarter, more transparent use of public funding in the social sector.
-By improving how government understands and manages contracted spending, we can reduce duplication, cut administrative burdens for service providers, and make it easier to direct resources where they’re most needed.
-Over time, this will strengthen collaboration across agencies and create a more consistent approach to social investment—one that delivers better outcomes for people and communities.
+New Zealanders stand to benefit from a smarter and more transparent approach to using public funding in the social sector.
+By strengthening how government understands and oversees contracted spending, there is potential to help agencies work together more effectively and contribute to a more consistent approach to social investment — one that aims to improve outcomes for people and communities.